AymaneHilmi/Cesiveroo/README.md

  # Cesiveroo: Revolutionizing Food Delivery
  **Cesiveroo** is a modern food delivery application designed to connect customers, restaurants, delivery personnel, and service teams seamlessly.
+ If you want to see how it looks, you can visit [aymanehilmi.com/Cesiveroo](https://aymanehilmi.com/Cesiveroo).

  ## Features
  - Multi-role support: Customers, restaurants, and delivery personnel.